At the moment, most clips sold by microstock agencies are full HD:

 Remember the story of the Champs-Elysées clip I shot in 2009?

 It’s still my Pond5 best seller ($1327.50 of royalties for me).
 In 2009, I was one of the first producers who created full HD stock footage, even if I worked with a Canon HV20 Mini-DV that was not a professional camera.
 That’s why I made so much money with that.

 - Only because I decided to shoot in full HD before my competitors.

-Producers wanted sharpness and color quality, buyers wanted resolution.
+Producers wanted sharpness and colour quality; buyers wanted resolution.
 Still today, I make few hundred dollars a year with that clip, while my standard definition collection doesn’t sell anymore.

 Panasonic LUMIX DMC-FZ1000 costs about $800 on Amazon and creates videos in 4K.
 I never used it, but I’m quite sure that despite having so many pixels the image quality is poorer than that of an economic reflex, but buyers can’t notice:

-Now don’t tell me your ideas aren’t clearer than before…
+Now please don’t tell me your ideas aren’t clearer than before…